pygfx/pygfx/docs/shaders.rst

             render_mask = wobject.render_mask
             if not render_mask:
                 render_mask = RenderMask.all
+            # Result.
+All fields are mandatory.
+The RenderMask.all is a safe
+            # value; other values are optimizations.
             return {
                 "indices": (n_vertices, n_instances),
                 "render_mask": render_mask,
             }

         def get_code(self):
+            # Return combination of code pieces.
             return (
                 self.code_definitions()
                 + self.code_common()